 - A. Price Quotes.
-If a complete, adequate and realistic specification or purchase description is available, the procurement lends itself to a firm fixed price, and the selection can be made principally on the basis of price, staff must solicit price quotes from an adequate number of qualified sources in which "Adequate" is defined as not less than three. - B. Request for Qualifications (RFQ).
+If a complete, adequate and realistic specification or purchase description is available, the procurement lends itself to a firm fixed price, and the selection can be made principally on the basis of price, staff must solicit a minimum of 2, preferably 3, price quotes from qualified sources. - B. Request for Qualifications (RFQ).
 If the nature of the procurement requires that SHA needs to evaluate more than just price to be sure that the prospective contractor understands SHA's needs and can successfully complete the contract, especially when contracting for professional services (e.g., legal, accounting, etc.) where SHA needs specific expertise and experience, then a Request for Qualifications (RFQ) process should be utilized (See Chapter 11 for guidance on utilization of RFQs for procurement). - C. Architectural & Engineering (A&E) Services.
 A & E Services must be procured using an RFQ process (see Chapter 11 for guidance). - D. Prohibition Against Bid Splitting.
-Staff shall not break down requirements aggregating more than the small purchase threshold (or the Micro Purchase threshold) into multiple purchases that are less than the applicable threshold (commonly called 'bid splitting') merely to permit use of the small purchase procedures or avoid any requirements that apply to purchases that exceed those thresholds.
+Staff shall not break down requirements aggregating more than the small purchase threshold into multiple purchases that are less than the applicable threshold (commonly called 'bid splitting') merely to permit use of the small purchase procedures or avoid any requirements that apply to purchases that exceed those thresholds.
 However, larger requirements may be broken into smaller ones to afford small and minority businesses the opportunity to participate in SHA's procurements.
-Staff must document in the contract file the reasons for breaking down larger requirements into smaller ones.
+Staff must document in the contract file the reasons for breaking down larger requirements into smaller ones. - E. Refer to Chapter 12 of these Policies for information on Sole Source, Emergency, and Single Response to Solicitation.